Oscar-Santos/Oscar-Santos/README.md

 # Hi, I'm Oscar !
 ## I am...
-- A Software Developer with experience in customer service and sales.
+- A Software Developer with a background in customer service and sales.
 - Looking for a team that shares my core values of creativity, cooperation and purpose.
-- Graduate of Turing School of Software & Design of the Program of Back-End Engineer in __September of 2022__
+- Graduate of the Turing School of Software and Design's Program of Back-End Software Engineer in __September of 2022__
 - Currently in pursuit of a position that supports my ongoing growth in my programming skills.

 ## Currently Learning